cesnow/liquid-engine/README.md

 # LiquidEngine
-LiquidEngine is a HTTP Game framework written in Go (Golang).
+LiquidEngine is a HTTP framework written in Go (Golang).